-arrangements made to extend this deadline must be made.
+.
 No funds will be paid until the complete report is received.

 Judge's name: Date:

 Opportunity Information Opportunity # (circle): #1 #2 #3

 Event: Location:

 Event dates:

 Arrival date: Departure date:

 Total Amount of Funding Utilized:

 Check list:

 ☐ Completed AGF Expense form included

 ☐ Receipts included

-☐ GymCan Competition Report included, if applicable.
+GymCan Competition Report included, if applicable.
+If the the experience is included.
+GymCan Competition Report included, if applicable.
 If the opportunity was not a competition, a summary of the experience is included.

 For WJC/AGF Office use only:

-Date received: Meeting date of discussi ion:
+Date received: Meeting date of discuss ion:

 □ Approved Amount: \$

 □ Denied Rationale: